cyclr/docs/pages/v2/05-application-connectors/information/bigquery-information.md

 You can give other users access to a dataset.
 For more information, see Google BigQuery's documentation on [IAM access control](https://cloud.google.com/bigquery/docs/access-control).

-You can add access for another user from the [Google BigQuery console](https://console.cloud.google.com/bigquery):
+Add access for another user from the [Google BigQuery console](https://console.cloud.google.com/bigquery):

 1. From the **Explorer** pane, navigate and select the dataset.
 2. From the dataset navigation menu bar, select **Sharing** > **Permissions**.